 Microsoft has provided me with a great Web browser with IE 5, and I’ll use it before I’ll go digging around in my OS 9 folder for Netscape.
 So, should Microsoft release a version of Outlook Express for Mac OS X?
 I’d be on that like mud on a frog, and Eudora would fall by the wayside.
 Sure, there are features in Eudora that I like, but who knows, maybe I’m missing out on something that Outlook can provide?

 Another thing these newly updated applications provide is pretty icons.
 I’m all for 128-pixel icons because they look nice.
 Next to my Eudora icon, the Classic icon looks like some kind of expensive ornament.
 (Sorry to keep using Eudora as an example; I don’t mean to suggest the software is bad — it’s just one of the few applications I run in Classic.)
 The new icons also scale nicely when you have the Dock set to magnify.
 In contrast to the new, the old icons look just awful.

 Interestingly enough, Office 2001 — while not a Carbon application — does come with OS X-specific icons.
-So while I’m waiting for Word 2001 to load in Classic mode, at least I can watch a
+So while I’m waiting for Word 2001 to load in Classic mode, at least I can watch a pretty bouncing icon.

 So, here’s my wish list for OS X applications.
 I want at least a Carbon version of Eudora, Palm Desktop (or a decent substitute that will sync with my Palm), and Word.
 Until then, it’s all about Classic.